What causes gestational diabetes?

 - Increasing age – the NHS recommends gestational diabetes screening if you are pregnant and over 40 years old.

-If any of these apply to you, you should be offered screening for gestational diabetes during your pregnancy.
-You can read more about how gestational diabetes is diagnosed.
+If any of these apply to you, you should be offered screening for gestational diabetes during your pregnancy, which is done through tests for gestational diabetes.

 How can I prevent gestational diabetes?